JerBouma/FinanceToolkit/README.md

 The Triangular Moving Average (TMA) is a smoothed version of the Simple Moving Average (SMA) that uses multiple SMAs to reduce noise and provide a smoother trendline.
 Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_triangular_moving_average).

+> **Weighted Moving Average (WMA)**

+The Weighted Moving Average assigns a linearly increasing weight to more recent prices within the window, making it more responsive to recent price changes than a Simple Moving Average while remaining smoother than an Exponential Moving Average.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_weighted_moving_average).

+> **Hull Moving Average (HMA)**

+The Hull Moving Average reduces the lag typically associated with moving averages while improving smoothing, by combining a WMA of half the window length, a WMA of the full window length, and a further WMA over the square root of the window length.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_hull_moving_average).

+> **Volume Weighted Average Price (VWAP)**

+VWAP weighs the typical price of each period by its traded volume over a rolling window, giving a more volume-informed view of the average price than a plain moving average.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_volume_weighted_average_price).

+> **Parabolic SAR**

+The Parabolic Stop and Reverse (SAR) is a trend-following indicator that trails price action, flipping from below to above price (and vice versa) whenever the trend reverses.
+The acceleration factor increases as the trend extends, causing the SAR to converge towards price over time.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_parabolic_sar).

+> **Pivot Points**

+Pivot Points are calculated from the previous period's high, low and close prices and are used to identify potential support and resistance levels for the current period.
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_pivot_points).

+> **Support and Resistance Levels**

+Support and Resistance Levels are derived from local maxima and minima in historical closing prices, identifying price levels at which an asset has historically struggled to break above (resistance) or below (support).
+Find the documentation [here](https://www.jeroenbouma.com/projects/financetoolkit/docs/technicals#get_support_resistance_levels).

 </details>

 <details>